HackSoc/visual-identity/README.markdown

 with themselves, and preferably also with other media produced for the same campaign (for example, flyers and posters to advertise a single event).

+There are no hard rules for where to use de-emphasis.
+The website uses it for "At the University of York": obviously we're at UoY, but it's worth confirming for the people who might stumble across our website looking for something else.
+The weekly poster uses it for the URL fragment which isn't HackSoc specific in our social media links, like "twitter.com/".
+Hopefully that'll help you figure out the sort of things it's intended for.

 Below is a table of CMYK and RGB values.
 CMYK should be preferred when the result will be for print.